Published on April 27th, 2008 | by Stephanie Evans86

 Why spend a fortune on cleaning products that introduce toxic chemicals into your living space?
-You can use simple ingredients, such as baking soda, lemons, and vinegar to make effective cleaners that work in every room of your house.
+You can use simple ingredients, such as baking soda, lemons, and vinegar, to make effective natural cleaning supplies that work in every room of your house.

-Besides being a snap to make, homemade cleaners cost mere pennies!
+Besides being a snap to make, natural homemade cleaning recipes cost mere pennies!

-Combined in various ways, these common household items work just as well as the most expensive and noxious cleaners on the market—and they don’t leave your living space smelling like a freshly sanitized hospital.
+Combined in various ways, these common household items work just as well as the most expensive and noxious cleaners on the market — and these natural cleaners don’t leave your living space smelling like a freshly sanitized hospital.

-- Baking Soda – The cleaning powers of baking soda reach far beyond it’s role as a fridge deodorizer…
+- Baking Soda – The cleaning powers of baking soda reach far beyond its role as a natural fridge deodorizer…

 Baking soda works as a non-abrasive scouring cleaner on countertops and ovens, and in bathtubs and sinks.
 It also rids clothes of perspiration odors when used in conjunction with laundry detergent in the washer.